bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 * Review your execution or plan diagnostics to confirm which nodes are placed on GPU vs CPU and adjust your code or configuration accordingly.

 ## Roadmap

-Write parquet to the same filesystems supported by read parquet is currently in progress.

 Additional join variants are forthcoming.